 4. Demonstrate trust and signal your reputation early on.

-Trust and reputation are your real currency in the Middle East and many other cultures, and they will ultimately reap high dividends.
+Trust and reputation are your real currency in the Middle East and many other cultures, and they will ultimately reap high dividends at the negotiation table.
 Our research on professional negotiators in the Middle East from a wide variety of sectors, for example, shows that even simple behaviors—such as demonstrating humility, dressing in professional attire, and arriving on time—communicate that you are a person of honor who respects your counterpart.
 By comparison, appearing selfish or arrogant, interrupting others, or even looking at your phone can signal a lack of respect that will sour the deal.

 Understanding the rational basis of seemingly frustrating behaviors, such as a relaxed approach to time, will help you negotiate effectively anywhere around the globe.